14 Sep My Roommate Got Sick After Returning from Africa

 The paramedic I’d recognized carrying Gale away earlier, was the one from the van that had been watching us.
-Denise held a confused conversation with the real paramedics while I dialled the police, sitting on the floor under the window.
+Denise held a confused conversation with the real paramedics while I dialed the police, sitting on the floor under the window.

-Denise and I spent the rest of the night at the police station, sleeping on the waiting chairs after answering god knows how many questions.
+Denise and I spent the rest of the night at the police station, sleeping on the waiting chairs after answering God knows how many questions.

-There have been no news of Gale’s whereabouts since.
+There has been no news of Gale’s whereabouts since.
 Denise and I were told to move out of the apartment, and neither of us complained one bit.
 Things have gone quiet.
 It’s been a year.